ibm-cloud-docs/satellite/disconnected-use.md

 # Disconnected use for {{site.data.keyword.satelliteshort}} components
 {: #disconnected-use}

-Certain features of {{site.data.keyword.satellitelong}} can be used while disconnected temporarily.
-See the following FAQs to understand the disconnected use for these components.
+Certain features of {{site.data.keyword.satellitelong}} can be used while temporarily disconnected.
+Review these FAQs to understand disconnected usage limits.
 {: shortdesc}

 ## Understanding disconnected usage